-Tree Preservation/Landscaping/Buffers: The applicant has provided an extensive landscape plan with the application that proposes various buffers and plantings on the site.
+Tree Preservation/Landscaping/Buffers: The applicant had initially provided an extensive landscape plan with the application that proposes various buffers and plantings on the site.
 The site currently contains relatively few trees, many of which will need to be removed for this development.
-The applicant has proposed to retain a 15-foot natural buffer along the wetland lines (see wetland discussion below).
-In addition, the buffer standards outlined in LDC Section 3740, Additional Design Standards for Large Non-Residential Projects, while not currently indicated on the site plan, will be generally met with the revised site plan.
-An exception is the presence of a 10' Type "C" buffer (rather than the required 15' minimum Type "C" buffer) that encompasses the planting standards of a larger Type "D" buffer (without an accompanying wall) where the property abuts residential zoning.
+The revised site plan did not include this landscaping plan, but does indicate some identified "green" areas without further elaboration.
+The applicant would be required to retain a 15-foot natural buffer along the wetland lines (see wetland discussion below).
+In addition, the buffer standards outlined in LDC Section 3740, Additional Design Standards for Large Non-Residential Projects, while not currently indicated on the site plan, would need to be met.
+An exception is the applicant's written request for a 10' Type "C" buffer (rather than the required 15' minimum Type "C" buffer) that encompasses the planting standards of a larger Type "D" buffer (without an accompanying wall) where the property abuts residential zoning.
 Staff has no concerns with this proposal.